aaronpk/Overland-iOS/README.md

 * `desired_accuracy` - the requested accuracy in meters as configured on the settings screen.
 * `deferred` - the distance in meters to defer location updates, configured on the settings screen.
 * `significant_change` - a string indicating the significant change mode, `disabled`, `enabled` or `exclusive`.
+* `locations_in_payload` - the number of locations that were sent in the batch along with this location

 Your receiving endpoint should reply with a JSON response containing